khoihoanglsr/GoFaCoffeeBrewing/README.md

 Simple readme file.
-Need to be adjusted
+Need to be adjusted.
+Change files for testing.